msupply-foundation/msupply-cold-chain/README.md

 - Install Android Studio and SDK tools: https://developer.android.com/studio.
 - Install SDKMAN for managing Java versions: https://sdkman.io/.

+The application is using java v1.8 you may need to target a specific java version in order to run the app locally.

 #### React Native

 - Install nvm for managing Node versions: https://github.com/nvm-sh/nvm.
 - Install yarn for managing Node packages: https://yarnpkg.com/lang/en/.
 - Install React Native: https://reactnative.dev/docs/environment-setup.
 Follow the steps listed under "Building Projects with Native Code" and set Target OS as "Android".

+The node version should be >= 12.8.4.

 ### Installing